ngoluuduythai/FreelancerInterview/README.md

 }
 ```

-2. Using the data from your previous answer, create the view below with the MVP pattern
+2. Using the data from your previous answer.
+Create the view below with the MVP pattern
    and the use of CoordinatorLayout.

    ![Requirement](art/ui_requirement.png)